 Role and Purpose of a Project Charter

 All projects have risks.
 This section of the project charter forms the early version of your project risk log.
 Document any risks that you know about at this point so that the management team can see what might affect the project going forward.

-Unless it is clear and documented somewhere else, it’s worth including a section in the charter about what you can do without getting further sign-off from someone more senior.
-It generally relates to what tolerance levels have been set on the budget and timescales and would be expressed like this: “Project manager has a 10 percent tolerance on budget and a 5 percent tolerance on schedule.
+Unless it is clear and documented somewhere else, it’s worth including a section in the charter about what the project manager can do without getting further sign-off from someone more senior.
+It generally relates to what tolerance levels have been set on the budget and timescales and would be expressed like this: “Project manager has a 10% tolerance on budget and a 5% tolerance on schedule.
 Any deviation above these approved limits must be signed off by the project sponsor.”